cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 Once done, read the Navier-Stokes equation `Navier_Stokes_standard`.
 Provide the pressure solver `Solveur_pression` and the spatial scheme to be used for the convection operator (here we use the third order `Quick` scheme).

-Precise the initial and boundary conditions.
+Specify the initial and boundary conditions.
 This is done by the `Initial_conditions` and `Boundary_conditions` keywords.
 Here, we consider that the fluid is at rest at the initial state; so the velocity field is nul.
 At the boundaries, we consider a no-slip BC at the obstacle borders and symmetry at the top/bottom walls.
 At the inlet, we fix the horizontal velocity to 1 m/s, while the pressure is fixed at the outlet (open boundary).

 Finaly, ask TRUST to write you the velocity and vorticity fields to visualize !
 Thus, create and read a `Post_processing` object.